happy-machine/luvbot/README.md

 Install the NOW cli with **npm install -g now** .

-Deploy the service with the command **now** from in the zeit-bot folder in the terminal
+Deploy the service with the command **now** from inside the zeit-bot folder in your terminal.

 Connect the instance to your telegram bot via webhook:
 >curl -F "url=https://{THE NOE DEPLOYMENT URL RETURNED BY THE COMMAND ABOVE}/new-message" /
 >https://api.telegram.org/bot{YOUR TELEGRAM BOT TOKEN}/setWebhook"

-You should now be able to chat with the bot via telegram
+You should now be able to chat with the bot via telegram.